neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/get-involved/gsoc/projects_2025/datashuttle.md

 and collaboration. ``datashuttle`` provides a Python API and terminal-user interface (TUI) to allow researchers to create, validate and transfer folders in a standardised way.

-There are a number of features which are available in the Python API but not yet exposed in the terminal interface.
+In ``datashuttle``, there are a number of features which are available in the Python API but not yet exposed in the terminal interface.
 ``datashuttle`` uses [textual](https://github.com/Textualize/textual) to create the TUI.
 This project would involve extending the functionality of the TUI, providing experience in coding for graphical-user interfaces, in particular terminal user interfaces.